danm0e/react-training-presentation/slides/3-2-React-Quiz/3-2-React-Quiz.md

 ### Question 19

-What problem can occur when returning an object from a custom hook that contains both state values and memoized functions?
+What problem can occur when returning an object from a custom hook that contains both state values and memoised functions?

-The object itself is a new reference on each render, even if its members are memoized, potentially breaking downstream memoization<!-- .element: class="fragment" -->
+The object itself is a new reference on each render, even if its members are memoised, potentially breaking downstream memoisation<!-- .element: class="fragment" -->

 Note:
 - Subtle gotcha
 - Object literal creates new reference
-- Even though properties are memoized
+- Even though properties are memoised
 - Components see "new props"
 - Solution: Wrap return object in useMemo
 - Or return array instead